Working Group on Waste and Decommissioning (WGWD)

 Radioactive waste disposal facilities

-The report on “Radioactive Waste Disposal Facilities Safety Reference Levels” was published on the WENRA website in December 2014, defining a set of 108 SRL applicable to waste disposal regulations.
+The report on Radioactive Waste Disposal Facilities Safety Reference Levels was published on the WENRA website in December 2014, defining a set of 108 SRLs applicable to waste disposal regulations.
+An update is planned for 2025, presenting the results of the benchmarking of national self-assessments.

-Radioactive waste treatment and conditioning Safety Reference Levels
+Radioactive waste treatment and conditioning

 Participation in IAEA Radioactive Waste Management Conference, November 2021